 This program is open to both undergraduate and graduate students.
 In order to be eligible to apply for this program, students must have a 2.5 Cumulative GPA, and meet OIA's General Eligibility Requirements and Conditions for Participation.
 Students also must participate in an individual or group interview after the program application deadline.
 Details about the interview will be sent to students by the program coordinator after the program application deadline.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus a TBD program fee.
-The SU19 program fee will be finalized soon.
+Students are responsible for paying The Ohio State University tuition plus a $3835 program fee.

 If a students withdraw or become ineligible any time 11 days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.

 Student should begin researching funding opportunities before they have been accepted into a study abroad program.
 Grants and Scholarship deadlines may occur before the study abroad program application deadline.